allcommerceai/devopsenv/README.md

 1. apex created in vscode -> push to dev org -> go step by step pipeline
 2. create a field on Account in scratch org -> pull to local vscode -> go step by step pipeline

+#### Q

+1. there is not metadata delete workitem to go through the pipeline